Toggle: English / Spanish

 Congenital cranial osteoporosis

-Craniotabes is a harmless finding in the newborn, unless it is associated with other problems, such as
+Craniotabes is harmless in the newborn, unless it is associated with other problems.
+These can include

 and (brittle bones).

 - Soft areas of the skull, especially along the suture line

 - Soft areas pop in and out